AGiorgetti/agiorgetti.github.io/_posts/2015-12-04-fluent-interface-class-hierarchy.md

         var scientificCalculator = new ScientificCalculator();

         scientificCalculator
-            .Subtract() // Type inference guarantees that the return value of the extension method is the original type.
+            .Subtract() // Hell Yeah!
+Type inference guarantees that the return value of the extension method is the original type.
             .Sin();
     }
 }